tomizechsterson/chargen-ui/docs/APIs.md

   "Half-Elf",
   "Human"
 ]
+// Note that Dwarf and Halfling are excluded due to Con minimums not being met
 ```

 ## Get Stat Adjustments

-Most races in this game have associated stat afjustments when you select them:
+Most races in this game have associated stat adjustments when you select them:

 | Race     | Adjustments      |
 |----------|------------------|